mtai/bq-dts-partner-sdk/README.md

 * PYTHONPATH=<path_to_folder>

 ### Working with Data Source Definitions
-When working with Data Source Definitions, you must authenticate as a user with role `Project Editor (roles/editor)`.
+When working with Data Source Definitions, you must authenticate as a Service Account with role `Project Owner (roles/owner)`.

 * OAuth client create and list
     * clientauthconfig.clients.create